jetyue04/Power_Outages_Impact/README.md

 Accuracy on training data: 0.7116095152603232
 Accuracy on test data: 0.6944336917562725
 ```
-For our baseline model, we used a linear regression model based on few variables to predict the outage duration.
-We used the following variables for simplicity sake:

-- CLIMATE.REGION: accounts for location (This will be onehotencoded).
-- CAUSE.CATEGORY: accounts for different causes of the outage.
-(This will also be one-hot encoded).
-- MONTH: accounts for the time of which the outage is occured.
-(Already in type float and nominally sorted).
+Our baseline model already shows pretty good result for not tuning any hyperparameters and only using 3 features.

 # Final Model

+In our final model, we included the following features:
+- Climate Region (Nominal): This will help us account for any geographic significance for any severe weather-related power outages.
+- Month (Ordinal): Weather may be more or less favorable/severe in certain periods
+- Outage Duration (Quantitative): Severe weather related power outages may have correlatoin with outage duration.
+- Outage Start (Ordinal): The start time of the outage can indiciate if an outage occured on the weekday or weekend.
+This may have some correlations with whether or not an outage is caused by severe weather.
+- Climate Category (Nominal): This encodes geographical and climate information and may indicate if a region is more susceptible to severe weather
+- Total Sales (Quantitative): This may indicate if a region's energy infrastructure is strained due to excessive use.

+The categorical features, climate region, climate category and months are one-hot encoded.
+The Outage start feature will be binary transformed through a custom transformer to determine if the outage occured on a weekday or weekend.
+The quantitative features (Total Sales and Outage Duration) is standardised through a transformer.

-In our final model, we encoded tests using a custom logistic regressor, a decision tree classifier, and a random forest classifier to validate our model.
+We also tested using different classifiers (logistic regression, a decision tree classifier, and a random forest classifier) to determine the best model for this task.
 It is important to note that for initial test runs, we performed the classification without implemnting a grid search to get a rough idea of which classifier to use.

-Our results for each are as follows:
+We did run 1000 iterations on different splits of the data and the results below are averaged:

 ### Logistic Regression:
 ```